Sycamore

 Year 2

 Welcome to the Sycamore class page!
-Here you will find lots of information about what we are doing this term as well as information about our routines, PE days and our weekly 'Star of the Week'!
+Here you will find lots of information about what we are doing this term as well as information about our routines, PE days, library days and more.
 Firstly, let me give you some information about myself:

 Teacher Bio